 We often get litters of underage animals, most often kittens, who need to be placed in foster care until they are about nine weeks old, or until they reach their goal weight.
 When animals are this young, their immune systems aren't strong enough to fight off viruses and infection, so we always try to move them out of the shelter, where unfortunately we do see sick animals on a daily basis.
 When kittens come in with a nursing mother, we will always place her in foster care with her babies, as this is their greatest chance of survival.
 Kittens are typically placed in foster care until they are approximately nine weeks old.

-2. Dogs with Behavioral Issues
+2. Dogs with Behavioural Issues

-Dogs can arrive at the shelter with a wide range of potential behavior issues that we will try to correct before placing the animal up for adoption.
+Dogs can arrive at the shelter with a wide range of potential behaviour issues that we will try to correct before placing the animal up for adoption.
 Issues related to food aggression, for example, would be something that we would aim to correct prior to adoption.
 It’s also fairly common for dogs to arrive at the shelter in a highly nervous or anxious state.
 These animals typically come from a difficult past where they may not have been receiving enough food, attention, training, or could have been subject to abuse.
 Often times, these dogs just need to learn how to live in a house where they are being fed on a regular basis and learn a few basic commands before they can be placed up for adoption.
 We only use positive reinforcement training with dogs at the shelter, and we insist that any foster parent avoids negative reinforcement or punishment techniques when working with a Saskatoon SPCA dog.

 You can help us change lives by becoming a foster parent.
 If you think you might be able to help, please consider filling out our application below: